Test Day for the ACT

 ACT Test Day Schedule

 Students taking the ACT on one of the national test dates are required to arrive at the test center no later than 8:00 AM.
-The sign-in procedure for test-takers typically takes about 30 minutes, meaning that the exam itself will commence at about 8:30.
-The ACT sections are always administered in the same order, the first two of which are English (45 minutes; approximately 8:30-9:15) and Math (60 minutes; 9:15-10:15).
-Afterwards, students are given a short break.
-The test resumes with the Reading section (35 minutes; approximately 10:30-11:05), and the Science section (35 minutes; 11:05-11:40) immediately follows.
-Students opting for the Writing section are given another short break before that 40-minute assessment (about 11:45-12:25).
-With the test collection procedures, students can expect to finish around 12:30 PM, or at approximately 11:45 if they are sitting for the four required sections only.
-Test-takers at school district-specific ACT administrations will have the same overall sequence of events, but the exam will begin at the normal starting time for the school day.
+The sign-in procedure typically takes about 30 minutes, meaning that testing itself begins at roughly 8:30.
+The sections are always administered in the same order.
+The three required sections come first: English (35 minutes), then Math (50 minutes), followed by a short break, and then Reading (40 minutes).
+Students who registered for the optional Science section take it next (40 minutes), and those who added the optional Writing test are given another brief break before the 40-minute essay.
+A test-taker sitting only for the three required sections is testing for about two hours and generally finishes late in the morning; adding Science and Writing extends the session accordingly.
+Test-takers at school-based ACT administrations follow the same overall sequence of events, but testing begins at the normal starting time for the school day.

 Arriving Prepared on Test Day